This article is part of our larger real estate investing guide available here.

 A private equity fund is an investment model where investors pool their money together into a single fund to make investments in the private market.
 They are usually limited liability partnerships with a designated manager or management group.
 While the manager actively manages the fund’s investments, investors are not required to be directly involved on a regular basis.
 However, as an investor, it is important to have the financial and real estate knowledge necessary to understand and assess the risks and potential returns of each investment, because investment minimums are generally quite high.

 Access to private equity funds is generally limited to accredited and institutional investors with a high net worth.
 Investment minimums can vary, but are usually not less than $100,000.
-Private equity funds typically use a “two and twenty” model, in which they charge a 2% annual management fee and an additional 20% fee on any profits that the fund earns beyond a specific return.
+Private equity funds typically use a “two and twenty” model, in which they charge a 2% annual management fee and an additional 20% fee on any profits that the fund earns beyond a specified return.
 Private equity funds are generally illiquid as well, and therefore limited to investors who can afford to tie up large amounts of money for long periods of time.

 Real Estate Mutual Funds